[Last updated: 19 December 2017.]

 After John's death Helen moved to San Fernando, California, where she lived until her death in 1908.

-Mahala and Levi had four more children, three girls and a boy: Mary Ann, Frank, Sarah, and Rachel.
+Mahala and Levi had four children of their own, three girls and a boy: Mary Ann, Frank, Sarah, and Rachel.
 They lived on a farm in Kankakee Township, La Porte County.
-In 1869, Levi, Mahala, and two of their daughters traveled to California.
-We're not sure why they made the trip.
-Were they visiting relatives or looking to move to California?
+In 1869, Levi, Mahala, and two of their daughters traveled to California for a visit.
+We don't know if they were visiting relatives or looking to move to California, or for some other reason.
 Sadly, two months after arriving, Levi died.
 He was just 51, but had been in ill health for some time.
-Levi died in Vacaville, Solano County, California.
-He is buried in the Vavaville-Elmira Cemetery.
+Levi died in Vacaville, Solano County, California, and is buried in the Vacaville-Elmira Cemetery.

 After Levi's death, Mahala and her daughters returned home to La Porte County where she spent the rest of her life.
 In 1883 she married Samuel Doolittle.
 They had no children.
 Mahala died of cancer in 1890 at the age of 63 and is buried in La Porte's Patton Cemetery.

 Elias and Anna had three known children, Inda, Lewis, and Mabel.
 In the 1870 census Elias' occupation was a day laborer.
-In the census ten years later his occupation was lawyer!
+In the census ten years later, his occupation was lawyer!
 By then they were living in Michigan City, Indiana.
 Sometime after 1880 Elias and Anna moved their family to Nebraska, where Elias served as County Judge for over 10 years.
-They are both buried in O'Neill (Holt County), Nebraska.(10) Anna died in 1889 at the age of 42; Elias died June 15, 1896, at the age of 62(11).
+Anna died in 1889 at the age of 42; Elias died June 15, 1896, at the age of 62(10).
+Both are buried in O'Neill (Holt County), Nebraska.(11)

 I could not find William in the 1900 census, but in 1903 I found him residing in the Multnomah Old Soldiers Home (in or near Portland, Oregon).
 Their records describe him thus: 69 yrs old, 5'11", fair complexion, grey eyes, grey hair, reads and writes, Religion - Protestant, farmer, single, home in Portland.
 By 1910 he was living in Columbia County, Oregon, according to the census.
 Columbia County is just north of Portland.
 The census gave his age as 73, and his occupation as "fisherman-Columbia River."
 He owned the home where he resided.
 He lived alone.
 He died a year later and is buried in the Grand Army of the Republic Cemetery, Portland, Oregon.
 William never married.

 D. ELIZABETH Michael Darby.
 Elizabeth was born March 11, 1804, near Harmony, Maryland.
-At the age of 18, she married Perry Darby in Middletown.
-They lived in Frederick County for about ten years before moving to the Vermillion, Ohio, area with Elizabeth's sisters and the Lowe family (see Sarah Micheal Lowe above).
-Elizabeth and Perry had eight known children, all of whom were born in Maryland.
-Their first child was born in 1824, and the last was born in 1846--a 22-year spread.
+When she was 18 she married Perry Darby in Middletown.
+About seven years later they moved to Huron County (now Erie County), Ohio, presumably with Elizabeth's sisters and the Lowe family (see Sarah Michael Lowe above).
+Elizabeth and Perry had eight known children, the first two of which were born in Maryland before the move.
+Their first child was born in 1824, and the last was born in 1846--a 22-year spread!
 All but one child, a son who died at the age of 12, survived to adulthood.

-Elizabeth died in 1849 at the age of 45, soon after moving to Ohio and just three years after her youngest child was born.
+Elizabeth died in 1849 at the age of 45, just three years after her youngest child was born.
 Elizabeth is buried in Brownhelm Cemetery in Lorain County, Ohio.
 Perry remarried a year later.
 He had two more children, one of which died before the age of two.
 Perry died in 1873 and is also buried in Brownhelm Cemetery.

 Elizabeth and Perry Darby's eight children:

 In the 1860 census, William and Sarah were living together.
+They had moved just a few miles to Lorain County, Ohio.
 According to the census they had a three-year old boy, Marion Sayles.
-Sarah's 14-year-old sister, Ephagene, was also living with them, as well as a 20-year old blacksmith.
+Sarah's 14-year-old sister, Ephagene, was also living with them, as well as a boarder, a 20-year old blacksmith.

 As the reader can see, much of this story is based on flimsy assumptions.
-Trying to unravel William and Sarah's story using census and cemetery records has resulted in confusion.
-Fortunately another family researcher came to the rescue.
-What follows is the information researcher Elvin Pippert sent me in 2004 (which was lost in my records until recently):
+Trying to unravel William and Sarah's story using census and cemetery records had resulted in confusion.
+Fortunately, another family researcher came to the rescue.
+What follows is the information researcher Elvin Pippert sent me in 2004 (which, unfortunately, got lost in my records until a few years later):

 "The reason your data does not make sense is that there were two marriages with children who were adopted by William Sayles after the parents died.
 To further confuse things the [first set] of parents that died were the parents of the wife of the second set of parents.
 Now that I have confused you, let me try to lay it out for you.

-So here is the timeline for Sarah Darby and Willaim Sayles as we now know it:
+So here is the timeline for Sarah Darby and William Sayles as we now know it:

-So ends one of the stranger storys of our family.
+So ends one of the stranger stories of our family.
 There is still much more we need to know about them.

 E. MARIA Michael Parsons.
 Maria was born on January 25, 1806, near Harmony, Maryland.
 She moved to Ohio with her sisters Elizabeth and Sarah and their families around 1832.
 There, she married a widower, Levi Parsons, in 1838.
 This was Levi's second marriage.
 He had two children from his first marriage, a son 12 and a daughter who was 4.

 Maria and Levi had two children.
-In the 1850 census, they were living in Erie County, Ohio, where Levi was a farmer.
+In the 1850 census, the Parsons were living in Erie County, Ohio, where Levi was a farmer.
 Their real estate was valued at $6,000.
 Sometime before 1860, they moved to Springfield, Ohio, where Levi ran a lumber yard.

 Maria was treated differently from the rest of her siblings in her father's will.
-Unlike her siblings, the money her father lent Maria and Levi did not have to be repaid to the estate.
-It was considered a gift.
-In addition, $2,400 from his estate was put in a trust fund, with the interest to be paid to Maria annually for the rest of her life.
+Unlike her siblings, the money her father had lent Maria and Levi did not have to be repaid to the estate, it was to be considered a gift.
+In addition, $2,400 from his estate was to be put in a trust fund, with the interest to be paid to Maria annually for the rest of her life.
 However, these were the only proceeds Maria received from her father's estate.
 She was not included with the rest of her siblings in the division of her father's estate.
 Why?

 Levi died in 1867.
 Maria died in 1874.
 Both are buried in Springfield's Ferncliff Cemetery.